maybe-william/AirBnB_clone_v2/README.md

 * Review

 ### Commands:
-* create - create an object
+* create - create an object and set attributes
 * show - show an object (based on id)
 * destroy - destroy an object
 * all - show all objects, of one type or all types